bwhetstonestdbev/osdcloud-dev/README.md

 ```
 # Setup Cloud Workspaces

-This repository is for building the reference ISO for CEC Windows Imaging.
+This repository is for building the reference ISO for SBC Windows Imaging.
 Open VS Code/Terminal and **Run as Administrator**, this is needed for DISM to work correctly

-1. ```cecwin11-setup.ps1``` is for Production, it creates a workspace at C:\CECWin11.
+1. ```sbcwin11-setup.ps1``` is for Production, it creates a workspace at C:\CECWin11.
 The OSDCloud Template lives in C:\ProgramData\OSDCloud

-2. ```cecwin11dev-setup.ps1``` is for Dev, it creates a workspace at C:\CECWin11dev.
+2. ```sbcwin11dev-setup.ps1``` is for Dev, it creates a workspace at C:\CECWin11dev.
 The OSDCloud Template lives in C:\ProgramData\OSDCloud\Templates\dev

 3. When copying out the ISO file, always use the NoPrompt version